taylorwanyama/Recommendation-system-project/README.md

 * **Other:** `time`, `random`, `os`, `re`

 ## 📂 Project Structure
+├── data.py                       # The script for scraping data and performing initial  cleaning.
+├── kilimall_beauty_health_products_scraped.csv # The raw product data collected by data.py.
+├── model.ipynb                   # The main Jupyter Notebook where data is prepared, the recommendation engine is built, and recommendations are generated.
+├── unique_category_sub_category_combinations.csv # A list of all clean and unique category/sub-category pairs, useful for input.
+└── README.md                     # This file.

 ## 🚀 Getting Started

 Follow these steps to set up and run the project on your machine: